Winston Churchill: Resolve to fight on

-At the end of May, with the British Expeditionary Force in retreat to Dunkirk and the Fall of France imminent, Halifax proposed the government should explore a peace settlement using the still-neutral Mussolini as an intermediary.
-There were high-level meetings from 26 to 28 May, including with the French premier Paul Reynaud.
-Churchill's resolve was to fight on, even if France capitulated, but his position remained precarious until Chamberlain resolved to support him.
-Churchill had the full support of the two Labour members but knew he could not survive as prime minister if both Chamberlain and Halifax were against him.
-By gaining the support of his outer cabinet, Churchill outmanoeuvred Halifax and won Chamberlain over.

-Churchill succeeded as an orator despite being handicapped from childhood with a speech impediment.
-He had a lateral lisp and was unable to pronounce the letter s, verbalising it with a slur.
-He worked on his pronunciation by repeating phrases designed to cure his problem with the sibilant "s".
+Churchill succeeded as an orator despite having a speech impediment from childhood.
+He had a lateral lisp and worked on his pronunciation by repeating phrases designed to cure his problem with the sibilant letter "s".
 He was ultimately successful, turning the impediment into an asset, as when he called Hitler a "Nar-zee" (rhymes with "khazi"; emphasis on the "z"), rather than a Nazi ("ts").
 His first speech as prime minister, delivered to the Commons on 13 May, was the "blood, toil, tears and sweat" speech.
-Churchill made it plain to the nation that a long road lay ahead and that victory was the final goal:
+Churchill made it plain that a long road lay ahead and that victory was the final goal:

 I would say to the House... that I have nothing to offer but blood, toil, tears and sweat.
 We have before us an ordeal of the most grievous kind.
 You ask, what is our policy?
 I will say: it is to wage war, by sea, land and air, with all our might and with all the strength that God can give us; to wage war against a monstrous tyranny, never surpassed in the dark, lamentable catalogue of human crime.
 That is our policy.
 You ask, what is our aim?
 I can answer in one word: it is victory, victory at all costs, victory in spite of all terror, victory, however long and hard the road may be; for without victory, there is no survival.

-Churchill's use of rhetoric hardened public opinion against a peaceful resolution – Jenkins says Churchill's speeches were "an inspiration for the nation, and a catharsis for Churchill himself".
+Churchill's use of rhetoric hardened public opinion against a peaceful resolution – Jenkins says Churchill's speeches were 'an inspiration for the nation, and a catharsis for Churchill himself'.

+At the end of May, with the British Expeditionary Force in retreat to Dunkirk and the Fall of France imminent, Halifax proposed the government should explore a peace settlement using the still-neutral Mussolini as an intermediary.
+There were high-level meetings from 26 to 28 May, including with the French premier Paul Reynaud.
+Churchill's resolve was to fight on, even if France capitulated, but his position remained precarious.
+He had the support of Attlee and Greenwood, but knew he could not survive as prime minister if both Chamberlain and Halifax were against him.
+He called a meeting of the outer cabinet who were solidly behind him, and this won Chamberlain's support; Halifax had been outmanoeuvred.